traitecoevo/austraits.build/README.md

 We'd love for you to contribute to the projects.
 Below are some ways you can contribute:

-- contributing new data
+- Contributing new data
-- Reporting errors and improving documentation
+- Improving data quality and reporting errors
-- Improving data quality
+- Improving documentation
-- development of `traits.build`` workflow
+- Development of `traits.build`` workflow

 For details on on how to contribute, please see the file [CONTRIBUTING.md](https://github.com/traitecoevo/austraits.build/blob/develop/.github/CONTRIBUTING.md)